 The new online media solution for today's classroom

 An innovative online program, our Virtual Classrooms engage students in live web discussions featuring influential public figures.
-The David Suzuki Virtual Classroom featuring the film Force of Nature, is one of several such events that has reached thousands of Canadian students.
+The Chris Hadfield Virtual Classroom is one of several such events that has reached thousands of Canadian students.

 Pre-selected NFB films and interactive projects serve to prompt discussion on current affairs and critical issues.
 Students have the opportunity to connect with influential public figures and each other, from coast to coast, providing a unique and engaging experience that transcends traditional textbook learning.

 Get front-row seats to Chris Hadfield’s historic mission as the first Canadian Commander of the International Space Station (ISS) and his subsequent return to Earth!
 The National Film Board of Canada (NFB), the Canadian Space Agency (CSA) and the Canadian Museum of Nature (CMN) are offering students the chance to join Commander Hadfield in an exciting and illuminating live conversation this fall.
 Hadfield will blast into your classroom in real time to talk with your students about his journey to becoming an astronaut, his experiences aboard the ISS, and to answer any mind-boggling outer-space questions!

 This special professional development event hosted by the Ottawa-Carleton District School Board in partnership with the National Film Board of Canada and the Legacy of Hope Foundation gives educators a valuable opportunity to examine and reflect upon the impact and legacy of Canada’s Residential School System.
 In this dark chapter of Canadian history, thousands of Aboriginal children were torn from their families and communities in order to be educated and assimilated into mainstream Canadian culture.
 Designed for teachers of Grades 9–12 and college- or CEGEP-level courses, this NFB Virtual Classroom focuses not only on the school system and its impact across generations but also on the importance of resilience, and how we can participate in the reconciliation process.